 After there is damage to an artery’s inner wall, plaque or fatty deposits made of cellular waste products and cholesterol are likely to collect at the location of the injury.
 This is called atherosclerosis.
 If there is a rupture to the plaque, platelets try to repair the artery by clumping at the site.
 This clumping is what blocks the artery and can lead to a heart attack.

-Are You Eligible for SS or VA Disability?
+Are You Eligible for Social Security Disability?